Serien3/SimPG/docs/data-formats.md

 - `NA21110.2`

-  ​	The sample identifier (here, individual NA21110, assembly version 2).
+  ​	The sample identifier (here, individual NA21110, assembly version 2 used to specify a haplotype).

 - `#2`